Wish to learn more about 5-axis CNC machining? Curious to know how a 5-axis CNC machine tool can help to boost your manufacturing capability?

-To better support the increasingly sophisticated needs of advanced industries like aerospace engineering, medical, defence, robotics and automotive manufacturing, CNC machine tool makers have constantly innovated in developing newer and more powerful machine tools.
+Developed to better support the increasingly sophisticated needs of advanced industries like aerospace engineering, medical, defence, robotics and automotive manufacturing, multi-axes CNC machine tools have revolutionised manufacturing.

-One of the major milestones in this area is the development of 5-axis CNC machine tools.
+A major milestones is the development of 5-axis CNC machine tools.
 Also known as 5-Axis Machining Centres, the capability and flexibility of such machines are far superior to standard 3-Axis Machining Centres.

 To help you to decide if 5-axis CNC machines are relevant for your production, this article will cover the following commonly asked questions regarding this technology: